1939 American Karakoram expedition to K2: Activities during summit attempts

 A serious organizational difficulty had now arisen.
 Wiessner, Wolfe and Pasang Lama were up at 25300 ft at Camp VIII, ready to attempt the summit at 28251 ft and believing that supplies were being ferried up to the high camps to support them.
 Down at Base Camp and Camp II they did not consider they had much to do.
 At Camps VI and VII were four Sherpas, led by the strong but inexperienced Tse Tendrup, but with no climbers, sirdar or deputy sirdar.
-Their rushed instructions had simply been to carry supplies further up and it is not clear they had understood, let alone grasped the overall logistical situation.
+Their rushed instructions had simply been to carry supplies further up and it is not clear they had understood the overall logistical situation.

 Summit attempts of Wiessner and Pasang Lama, July 17–21

-From Camp VIII the final assault on the mountain was being contemplated with little understanding that the supply lines were vestigial.
+From Camp VIII, Wiessner, Wolfe, and Pasang Lama were contemplating the final assault on the mountain without understanding the extent to which they had outpaced their supply lines.
 They started climbing on July 17 with Wiessner confident of success.